Annapolis Town Dock

 We have a 7 day cancellation policy for all special events and holidays including, but not limited to, Memorial Day Weekend, July 4th Weekend, Labor Day Weekend, etc. In the event that you need to cancel within the 7 day window, you may be eligible for a credit for a future stay.

 The Secret is Out.

-For the first time ever, boaters can make reservations in advance for dockage at Annapolis Town Dock in Naptown's famed Ego Alley.
+Make reservations in advance for dockage at Annapolis Town Dock in Naptown's famed Ego Alley.
 This prime location is perfect for boaters who want to be in the heart of downtown Annapolis, just steps from Main Street, tourist attractions and the United States Naval Academy.

 Annapolis Town Dock is a 220ft strip of alongside dockage on the port side of Ego Alley when entering the channel.
 Formerly known as Fawcett's, Annapolis Town Dock is positioned in front of brand-new office space and a (soon to be announced) waterfront restaurant.